List of James Bond gadgets: Diamonds Are Forever

 A projector-like device used by Tiffany Case in her Amsterdam apartment to identify her guests.
-One such example of how this device is used is when she takes the glass which Bond was using, then dusting the surface for a print and running it through the device and comparing it with a known fingerprint sample of her supposed guest.
+One such example of how this device is used is when she takes the glass which Bond was using, then dusting the surface for a print and running it through the device and comparing it with a known fingerprint sample of her expected guest, Peter Franks.